 He is survived by his sister, JoAnne and many nieces and nephews.
 He leaves his five children: Donald (Diana), Walter (Wanda), Robert Lee, Jr. (Loc), Kathy Barker (Mike) and Christine.
 He is also survived by his eight grandchildren and many great grandchildren.

 Services for Bob will be on November 16, 2019 at 1:00pm at Lutheran Church of St. Paul in Graham, WA.

-To send flowers to the family of Robert Meeker, Sr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Robert Meeker, Sr., please visit Tribute Store